Karthikprasadm/Cardly/README.md

      ```
      HF_TOKEN=your_huggingface_token_here
      ```
-   - Never push the `.env` file or your token to GitHub.
+   - Never push the `.env` file or your token/credentials to GitHub.
 Use `git status` to verify it’s untracked.

 5. **Run the Streamlit app**
    ```bash